David Goodwillie: Later career

-Goodwillie played one game for Livingston United as a trialist, scoring twice in a 3–1 victory over Fauldhouse United.
+Goodwillie played one game for Livingston United in November 2022 as a trialist, scoring twice in a 3–1 victory over Fauldhouse United.
 Following media and public disapproval, Livingston United announced that Goodwillie would not train or play with the club again.

 On 7 February 2023, Goodwillie played for Northern Premier League club Radcliffe, who had not announced his signing before his appearance.
 He scored a hat-trick in a 4–2 win against Belper Town.
 A day later, Radcliffe announced that Goodwillie had left the club and admitted they had made a "significant misstep" in signing him.

+On 28 June 2023, NPL Western Australia club Sorrento FC announced that they had signed three players, including Goodwillie.
+However, hours later, his contract was rescinded, with the Football West governing body saying that after discussions with the club Goodwillie's signing would not go ahead.
+In a statement, Sorrento apologised to "anyone in our football and broader community that may have been caused offence by his signing".

+In July 2023, Goodwillie made an appearance for Glasgow United in a friendly against Pollok.
+Following the game, Glasgow City Council leader Susan Aitken warned Glasgow United could lose the right to play at the Greenfield Football Centre if they signed Goodwillie, but the club said they would stand by the player, suggesting he had been the subject of a "witch hunt".
+He continues to play for Glasgow United.

 International career

 Goodwillie made his debut for the Scotland national under-21 football team in November 2008.
 He received his first call-up for the senior side in November 2010 for a friendly against the Faroe Islands.
 He made his debut in that match, coming on as a 76th-minute substitute for Kris Commons.

 His international career stalled after that, however, because the SFA were reluctant to select Goodwillie while he underwent a legal process.
-Goodwillie was charged with sexual assault, but the case did not proceed to trial due to there being insufficient evidence to prove the allegation.
+Goodwillie was charged with sexual assault, but the case did not come to trial at that time due to there being insufficient evidence to proceed in a criminal court.
 After it was announced that Goodwillie would not be prosecuted, Scotland manager Craig Levein recalled Goodwillie to the national squad.

 He scored his first goal for Scotland on 11 October 2011, from a penalty kick in a 3–1 defeat against World Cup holders Spain.
 Goodwillie scored with his first touch of the ball after coming on as a substitute.
 Later in the same game, Goodwillie missed a glaring opportunity, as he shot wide of the goal instead of setting up the unmarked Craig Mackail-Smith.